nybell/drugsets/README.md

 # DRUGSEA
 DRUg Gene SEt Analysis (DRUGSEA) is a command line interface (CLI) tool implemented in python to perform genetically informed drug repositioning using drug gene set analysis using MAGMA.

+Nathaniel Bell (n.y.bell@vu.nl)

 ## Prerequisites
 DRUGSEA was developed using [Python 3.8.5](https://www.python.org/) with the following packages.
 Older versions of these packages may work but have not been tested: